Where are they now? The Manchester City XI on David Silva’s debut

 — Mike Minay (@MikeMinay) May 19, 2019

-Now 33, Kolarov is still going strong for Roma, two years after leaving City.
+Now 34, Kolarov is still going strong for Roma, making 100 Serie A appearances in his three years since leaving City.

 Throwback to the enthusiastic rendition of Jingle Bells by Kolarov pic.twitter.com/X7uhb3y3i3

-We would very much like to see some footage of De Jong patrolling Al Ahli’s midfield, kicking everyone who dares come near him into the air.
+We would very much like to see some footage of him patrolling their midfield, kicking everyone who dares come near him into the air.

-Another veteran yet to hang up his boots, Barry broke the Premier League appearance record while at West Brom in 2017 and remains with the Baggies in the Championship.
+Barry broke the Premier League appearance record while at West Brom in 2017 and remained with the Baggies for the two years it took them to get back out of the Championship following their relegation from the top flight.

 Most appearances for Manchester City in the Premier League: